Key West’s Maritime History

 General

-Danger Charters Posted by: Danger Charters 3 days ago
+Posted by: Danger Charters 1 month ago

 Key West history is long, varied, and – if you love boats, underwater treasures, and high-seas adventure like we do – incredibly exciting.
 In this article, we’ll dive into events of the most historical significance of Key West, answering some frequently asked questions along the way, including: Were there pirates in Key West?
 Has treasure been found locally?
 Can you snorkel over any wrecks today?
 Yes, yes, and yes!
 Read on for a chronological jaunt through Key West’s maritime history!